 High value personal items such as jewelry, guns, cash, and business properties may have individual coverage limits.
 To adequately insure them for their value, you may want to consider adding scheduled personal property coverage.

 Simply known as "Med Pay," this coverage is designed specifically to cover the cost of medical expenses for any injuries your guests sustained while they are visiting your home.

 Med pay offers some distinctive benefits that are different than other types of liability insurance:

-Another essential coverage on your renters policy is called additional living expense, also commonly known as loss of use.
-Just as its name says, this coverage will take care of additional living expense in the event that your unit is not livable due to a covered peril such as fire.
+Another essential coverage on your policy is called additional living expense, also commonly known as loss of use coverage.
+Just as its name says, this coverage will take care of additional living expense in the event that your home is not livable due to a covered peril such as fire.

 Examples of covered expenses:

 The amount of coverage is typically between 20% to 30% of your homeowners dwelling coverage, and most insurance companies do not have deductible for this coverage.

 Coverage Limits & Deductibles